Moldova To Hold Presidential Runoff

 Date

-BUCHAREST, Oct 21 (NNN-XINHUA) – Moldova is set to hold a runoff presidential election on Nov 3, as none of the candidates gained the required over 50 percent of the votes, in the first round, after almost all the votes were counted early this morning.
+(MENAFN- IANS) Bucharest, Oct 21 (IANS) Moldova is set to hold a runoff presidential election on November 3, as none of the candidates gained the required over 50 per cent of the votes in the first round after almost all the votes were counted early Monday morning.

-Under the country's constitution, a candidate must win an absolute majority (50 percent plus one vote) of the votes to be elected as president; otherwise, the two candidates with the most votes proceed to a runoff.
+Under the country's constitution, a candidate must win an absolute majority (50 per cent plus one vote) of the votes to be elected as president; otherwise, the two candidates with the most votes proceed to a runoff, Xinhua news agency reported.

-According to the CEC data, published after the polling stations closed, 1,559,452 voters, or 51.61 percent, participated in the election, well over the minimum threshold of one-third of the total number of registered voters required for an election to be valid.– NNN-XINHUA
+According to the CEC data published after the polling stations closed, 1,559,452 voters, or 51.61 per cent, participated in the election, well over the minimum threshold of one-third of the total number of registered voters required for an election to be valid.

+Moldova held elections on Sunday to choose a new president, with over 2,000 polling stations being open to voters from 7 a.m. local time until 9 p.m.

 Legal Disclaimer: